 Get FREE Confidential Advice Regarding Alcohol Rehab

-We understand that it can be a difficult and scary time when faced with the prospect of alcohol rehab but rest assured that you are not alone and that we have helped many people to get their lives back on track.
+We understand that it can be a scary and challenging time when faced with the prospect of admitting a stay in alcohol rehab is needed, but rest assured that you are not alone and that we have helped many people to get their lives back on track.

-Without proper help and support, an alcohol addiction can gradually worsen to the point where it takes over your life, destroying relationships with others, your career path and job prospects, financial situation, home ownership and much more.
-By not treating an alcohol addiction, you are also at an increased risk of developing other addictions such as a drug and alcohol addiction.
+Without proper help and support, alcohol addiction can gradually worsen to the point where it takes over your life, destroying relationships with others, job prospects, your financial situation, homeownership and your personal health.

-It is very important that you seek help or advice if you feel your relationship with alcohol is unhealthy to the point of addiction.
+You must seek help or advice if you feel your relationship with alcohol is unhealthy, or you are showing signs of addiction.

 What To Expect From Alcohol Rehab

-You will then be guided about how the medically assisted alcohol detox process works, if this is necessary as part of your rehab programme.
+You will then be guided about how the medically assisted alcohol detox process works and what you can expect during your detox period.

-This will vary from person to person, depending on your needs, how committed and focused you are on getting help, and what your medical requirements are.
-Therapies you undertake as part of alcohol rehab will likely be based evidence based and are designed to give you the tools for long term recovery.
+This will vary from person to person, depending on your needs, how committed and focused you are on getting help, and your medical requirements.
+Therapies you undertake during your alcohol rehab programme will likely be evidence-based and are designed to give you the tools for long-term recovery.

-This stage of rehab is more focused towards spirituality, meditation, and changing thought patterns so that your relationship with alcohol changes.
+This stage of rehab is more focused on spirituality, meditation, and changing thought patterns so that your relationship with alcohol changes.